 put-role-permissions-boundary --role-name <value> --permissions-boundary <value> [--cli-input-json | --cli-input-yaml] [--generate-cli-skeleton <value>] [--debug] [--endpoint-url <value>] [--no-verify-ssl] [--no-paginate] [--output <value>] [--query <value>] [--profile <value>] [--region <value>] [--version <value>] [--color <value>] [--no-sign-request] [--ca-bundle <value>] [--cli-read-timeout <value>] [--cli-connect-timeout <value>] [--cli-binary-format <value>] [--no-cli-pager] [--cli-auto-prompt] [--no-cli-auto-prompt]

 The name (friendly name, not ARN) of the IAM role for which you want to set the permissions boundary.

-The ARN of the policy that is used to set the permissions boundary for the role.
+The ARN of the managed policy that is used to set the permissions boundary for the role.

 Reads arguments from the JSON string provided.
 The JSON string follows the format provided by

 --generate-cli-skeleton.
 If other arguments are provided on the command line, those values will override the JSON-provided values.
 It is not possible to pass arbitrary binary values using a JSON-provided value as the string will be taken literally.
 This may not be specified along with